natkalia/new-wave-rest-api-kodilla-21.5/README.md

-# Testimonials REST API server
+# REST API server with testimonials, concerts, seats

 Exercise with REST API endpoints built with Express as exercise during Kodilla webdeveloper bootcamp (Module 21.5).

 ## Features

+TO BE UPDATED, structure was changed

 * REST API standard
 * testimonials database as array of objects in db.js (fake database) including id, author, text fields